zlataovce/takenaka/README.md

 # takenaka

-A Kotlin library for comparing obfuscation mappings of Minecraft: Java Edition.
+A Kotlin library for reconciling multiple obfuscation mapping files over multiple versions of Minecraft: JE.

 The goal of this project is to improve the maintainability and performance of the [NMSMapper](https://github.com/ScreamingSandals/NMSMapper) library.

 ## Features

 - [ ] Cross-version history comparison
+  - [x] for classes
+  - [ ] for class members (fields and methods)
 - [ ] Documentation generation (mappings comparison website)
   - [ ] with a modern look, responsive
   - [ ] generics support